Friday, June 14, 2024

 Scans from the park's first fifteen years.

-Captive whale licks a woman's face c.
+Whale licks a woman's face c.
 1980

 from 1983 Sea World Souvenir Publication